 7 He said, “It is still the middle of the day, not time to gather the livestock together.
 Water the sheep, and go and feed them.”

-9 While he was still speaking with them, Rachel came with her father’s sheep, for she kept them.
-10 When Jacob saw Rachel the daughter of Laban, his mother’s brother, and the sheep of Laban, his mother’s brother, Jacob went near, and rolled the stone from the well’s opening, and watered the flock of Laban his mother’s brother.
-11 Jacob kissed Rachel, and raised his voice, and wept.
-12 Jacob told Rachel that he was her father’s relative, and that he was Rebekah’s son.
-She ran and told her father.
+9 While Jacob was still speaking with them, Rachel came with her father’s sheep, for she kept them.
+10 When Jacob saw Rachel, the daughter of Laban, his mother’s brother, and the sheep of Laban, he went near, and rolled the stone from the well’s opening, and watered the flock of Laban his mother’s brother.
+11 He kissed Rachel, and raised his voice, and wept.
+12 He told Rachel that he was her father’s relative, and that he was Rebekah’s son, and she ran and told her father.

 13 When Laban heard the news of Jacob, his sister’s son, he ran to meet Jacob, and embraced him, and kissed him, and brought him to his house.
 Jacob told Laban all these things.